olimorris/onedarkpro.nvim/README.md

-    -- See the Supported Plugins section for a list of available plugins }, styles = { -- Choose from "bold,italic,underline" strings = "NONE", -- Style that is applied to strings. comments = "NONE", -- Style that is applied to comments keywords = "NONE", -- Style that is applied to keywords functions = "NONE", -- Style that is applied to functions variables = "NONE", -- Style that is applied to variables virtual_text = "NONE", -- Style that is applied to virtual text }, options = {
+    -- See the Supported Plugins section for a list of available plugins }, styles = { -- Choose from "bold,italic,underline" types = "NONE", -- Style that is applied to types numbers = "NONE", -- Style that is applied to numbers strings = "NONE", -- Style that is applied to strings comments = "NONE", -- Style that is applied to comments keywords = "NONE", -- Style that is applied to keywords constants = "NONE", -- Style that is applied to constants functions = "NONE", -- Style that is applied to functions operators = "NONE", -- Style that is applied to operators variables = "NONE", -- Style that is applied to variables conditionals = "NONE", -- Style that is applied to conditionals virtual_text = "NONE", -- Style that is applied to virtual text }, options = {